matthojo/videojs-Background/README.md

 If you are using a custom media type; such as 'youtube'.
 You will need to set this so the video can be targetted correctly.

+### Notes

+On some mobile devices (such as iOS), auto playing videos is not allowed.
+In the event of this the videos 'poster' will be displayed as the full background.

 ## Release History